Timeshare Resale and Rental Income Tax Advice and Information

 Your annual maintenance fee is not deductible.
 This annual fee for utilities, pool care, lawn care, other maintenance, management, and other expenses can be compared to similar expenditures that you might incur on your primary residence, which are also not deductible.

-Donating your Timeshare To Charity
+Timeshare Donation To Charity

 A frequent question at TUG is, “Should I donate my timeshare to charity?”
 That often translates to, “I can’t sell my timeshare and have been told the tax benefit may exceed the sales price on the open market.”
 The answer is "Yes!", if you have a charitable motive and "No!", as it relates to that expected tax benefit.